 Relocate a WordPress Website – Finishing Touches

-If you successfully moved the site and everything is working as it should be, courtesy suggest that a note to your old hosting company is appropriate.
+If you successfully moved the site and everything is working as it should be, courtesy suggests that a note to your old hosting company is appropriate.
 Let them know your move has been done and thank them for their help and services.
-As part of any migration project, I offer a WordPress website website maintenance plan that ensures you always have pro-active management efforts ongoing.
+As part of any migration project, I provide full-service WordPress website maintenance plans that ensure you always have proactive management efforts ongoing.

 Last Updated 4 weeks ago by Ben Kemp